 “Pricing is strong across most of the industry with the exception of the hybrid/alternative energy segment, which dropped 1.2 percent as gas prices hit a five-year low,” said Alec Gutierrez, senior analyst for Kelley Blue Book.
 “Lower gas prices will further help the market for trucks and utilities, which are traditionally popular in December.”

 Among brands benefitting from the strength in trucks and utility vehicles is Fiat Chrysler, with transaction prices up 2.3 percent on strong RAM sales, and pricing on Dodge vehicles.
+Utility vehicles have always enjoyed strong sales in Australia where they are affectionately referred to as utes and can sometimes look markedly different in that many of such vehicles are built on a passenger car chassis and with the cargo tray integrated with the passenger body.
+Those looking for an upgrade can purchase a quality 4wd ute tray from dunn and watson when they’re looking to equip their vehicle to cater to their specific needs.
 Dodge average transaction prices were up 6.8 percent after the discontinuation of the discount mid-size Avenger sedan.
 In addition, Challenger, now including the 707-horsepower SRT Hellcat model, is up 15.4 percent.

 “Another notable automaker is Hyundai Kia with the biggest percentage gain of the major manufacturers at 5.5 percent,” said Tim Fleming, analyst for Kelley Blue Book.
 “The Hyundai brand was up 6.8 percent, helped by the Sonata, which brought the model’s average up 6.1 percent to $26,046.
 Kia average transaction prices were up 3.1 percent, highlighted by a 16.7 increase from the recently redesigned Sedona minivan.”